 Sustainable development has been defined as development which meets the needs of the present generation without compromising the ability of future generations to meet their own needs2.
-The Planning and Development Act 2000 (as amended) requires the Development Plan to deliver an overall strategy for the proper planning and sustainable development of the County.
-The Council, for the purposes of the Plan, defines proper planning and sustainable development as ensuring that a balance is achieved between economic, social, cultural and environmental considerations in the interests of the county.
+The Planning and Development Act 2000 (as amended) requires the development plan to deliver an overall strategy for the proper planning and sustainable development of the county.
+The Council, for the purposes of the Plan, defines proper planning and sustainable development as ensuring that a balance is achieved between economic, social, cultural and environmental considerations in the interests of the common good of present and future generations of the county.